-- You get services or supplies that are not medically necessary. - Your EOC requires preauthorization, your physician requests it, we deny it, and you get the services without preauthorization. - You get care without a referral and your EOC requires one. - You get care from an out-of-network provider, except for emergency, urgent care, and transplant services.
+- You get services or supplies that are not medically necessary. - Your EOC requires preauthorization, your physician requests it, we deny it, and you get the services without preauthorization. - You get care from an out-of-network provider, except for emergency, urgent care, and transplant services.
 See Who provides the care in this section for details.

 In all these cases, the provider may require you to pay the entire charge.
-Any amount you pay will not count towards your deductible or your maximum out-of-pocket limit.
+Any amount you pay will not count towards your deductible or your maximum out-of-pocket limit.]